 Personally, I use both Stripe and PayPal.
 They're both easy to get set up with – especially for those of us in Europe where merchant account providers are shorter in supply and tougher to sign up with.
 If you're already signed up with Authorize.net you'll probably want to stick with them.
 It's certainly advisable to have more than one payment processor just in case you run into problems with the other one.

-Once you have a payment processor integrated, ApplePay just takes a couple of clicks to set up.
+Once you have a payment processor integrated, ApplePay just takes a couple of clicks to set up and Google Pay happens automatically – you just select it as an option.

 The next key integration is with your email system provider.